groupvine/gv-api/README.md

 }
 ```

-## Convenience methods for node.js environment
+## apiMakeRequest() for node.js environment

 In a node.js environment, the gv-api package provides the
 apiMakeRequest() convenience method that can be used to construct the
 request object with properly computed date and authentication hash
 value.
-For instance, for the "ping" example, it could be used like this:
+For instance, for the "ping" request, it could be used in the
+following way.

 Install package: